DevoInc/python-ds-connector/README.md

 To query Devo, create a `Reader` object found in [reader.py](https://github.com/devods/devodsconnector/blob/master/devodsconnector/reader.py)

-Credentials must be specified when creating a Reader object in order to access the data in Devo.
+Credentials must be specified when creating a `Reader` object in order to access the data in Devo.
 In addition to credentials, an end point must be specified as well.
-Credentials and end points can be specified in three ways
+Credentials and end points can be specified in three ways:

 1. API key and secret: `devo_reader = devo.Reader(api_key={your api key}, api_secret={your api secret key}, end_point={your end point})`
 2. OAuth Token: `devo_reader = devo.Reader(oauth_token={your oauth token}, end_point={your end point})`
 3. Profile: `devo_reader = devo.Reader(profile={your profile})`

 The API key and secret as well as the OAuth token can be found and generated from the Devo web UI in the Credentials section under the Administration tab.
 These credentials are passed as strings.
 A profile can be setup to store credential and end point information in one place.
-See the section on credentials file for more information
+See the section on credentials file for more information.

 The `end_point` for the US is `'https://apiv2-us.devo.com/search/query'` and for the EU is `'https://apiv2-eu.devo.com/search/query'`